KojiShiono/SelfDrivingCar/Advanced_Lane_Lines/README.md

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Advanced Lane Finding Project**
+## Advanced Lane Finding Project

+The goal of this project is to identify and mark the driving lanes in the provided input images/videos.

-The goals / steps of this project are the following:
+The steps of this project are the following:

+* Setups

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; S1.
+Compute the camera calibration matrix and distortion coefficients given a set of chessboard images
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; S2.
+Obtain warp matrix for perspective transform
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; S3.
+Setup helper functions for color transform / thresholding
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; S4.
+Setup helper functions for lane recognition
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; S5.
+Setup helper functions for curvature calculation

+* Applications

-* Apply a distortion correction to raw images.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A1.
+Apply a distortion correction to raw images
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A2.
+Use color transforms, gradients, etc., to create a thresholded binary image
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A3.
+Apply a perspective transform to rectify binary image ("birds-eye view")
-* Detect lane pixels and fit to find the lane boundary.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A4.
+Detect lane pixels and fit to find the lane boundary
-* Determine the curvature of the lane and vehicle position with respect to center.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A5.
+Determine the curvature of the lane and vehicle position with respect to center
-* Warp the detected lane boundaries back onto the original image.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A6.
+Warp the detected lane boundaries back onto the original image
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A7.
+Output visual display of the lane, estimation of lane curvature and vehicle position

 [//]: # (Image References)